‘Financial crisis comes to UK’ was plastered over the tabloids as the credit crunch hit the UK. Find out how with Cashfloat!

 The UK Financial Services

-The government passed these reforms to get rid of anti-competitive practices that prevented London from doing business on the same footing as its US rival banks.
-One of the reforms was the removal of fixed minimum commissions and another allowed brokers to trade on their own account as well as for customers.
+The government passed these reforms to get rid of anti-competitive practices.
+These practices prevented London from doing business on the same footing as its US rival banks.
+One of the reforms was the removal of fixed minimum commissions.
+The other allowed brokers to trade on their own account as well as for customers.

-The Crisis Comes to the UK
+The Crisis Comes to UK

 HBOS – An Accident Waiting to Happen